-Yesterday (3 February) the Democratic Unionist Party (DUP) took the decision to withdraw Paul Givan from his role as First Minister of Northern Ireland.
+The DUP have taken the decision to withdraw Paul Givan from his role as First Minister of Northern Ireland.
 Why did this happen and what does it mean?
-Feargal Cochrane, an Emeritus Professor of International Conflict Analysis at the University’s School of Politics and International Relations, said:
+Feargal Cochrane, Emeritus Professor of International Conflict Analysis explains the context and ramifications.

 ‘The reason the DUP gave for its decision to walk away from Stormont was based on the Northern Ireland Protocol and its economic and political impact on Northern Ireland.
 However, the Protocol was the excuse rather than the reason for yesterday’s events.

 ‘The DUP has been losing support in opinion polls in recent months to the more radical Traditional Unionist Voice (TUV) party.
 It is facing an Assembly Election in May where it is likely to be replaced as the largest party by Sinn Fein.
 This would result in the DUP being forced to take up the deputy First Minister position in partnership with a Sinn Fein First Minister which would be very unpopular with its voters.
 It would have to do this in a context where the protocol continues to place an economic border in the Irish Sea between Northern Ireland and Great Britain.
 Therefore, Paul Givan’s resignation is an attempt to recoup support that has been lost to the TUV in advance of the Assembly election.